 If you like old airplanes, make sure to check out the Aircraft Restoration section.
 You’ll be able to see cars and planes from decades ago being worked on.

 My favorite parts, personally, are where you can pretend you’re a pilot.
-You can “fly” an airplane from the cockpit as well as take a shuttle trainer tour.
+You can “fly” an airplane from the cockpit as well as take a shuttle trainer tour, which is perfect for indoor activities in Seattle for adults.

-Visiting the Seattle Art Museum is one of the more popular rainy day activities in Seattle, especially for tourists.
+Visiting the Seattle Art Museum is one of the more popular things to do inside in Seattle, especially for tourists.
 The museum is located downtown by the waterfront, so it’s close to many hotels and restaurants you might already plan on visiting.

 There are over 25,000 different pieces of art here, so it’s safe to say a visit could easily take up a day.
 They have a variety of permanent collections, such as Native American pieces.
 There are constantly rotating exhibits as well, so there’s something new almost every time you visit.